chrisgrieser/shimmering-focus/README.md

 - Quick Explorer: Re-enable the title bar with the Style Settings Plugin for the breadcrumbs

 ## Installation
-You can find *Shimmering Focus* in Obsidian's community themes browser under `Settings ➞ Appearance ➞ Themes`.
+You can find *Shimmering Focus* in Obsidian's community themes browser under ` Obsidian Settings ➞ Appearance ➞ Themes - Manage`.

 ## Credits & Donations
 **Donations** are welcome via [PayPal](https://www.paypal.com/paypalme/ChrisGrieser) or [Ko-Fi](https://ko-fi.com/pseudometa). 🙏